Aerated Bread Company: End of independence of company

 The Aerated Bread Company ceased to be an independent company in 1955.
 Australian operations had already been liquidated in 1951.
 British operations were changed when the company, self-service tea shops and all, was purchased in 1955 by Allied Bakeries, led by Canadian-born W. Garfield Weston.
 Weston's corporate empire already owned the luxury Fortnum & Mason food shop and tea rooms in Piccadilly.
 A U.S. magazine of the day said that "[T]he Piccadilly prince is about to marry the tearoom Cinderella."
 Allied was expected to pay $8.1 million for A.B.C.
 At that time, Allied itself had a large share of the UK baked goods market.
 Allied's market share prior to acquiring A.B.C. was 10% of all UK bread production and the sale of 20 million biscuits per day.
-Allied's sales the year prior were $154 million with profits of $12.6 million in current dollars).
+Allied's sales the year prior were $154 million with profits of $12.6 million in 1955 dollars.
 With the acquisition, Allied almost doubled its share of the UK's bread market by the end of the decade.

 A.B.C. continued trading, with a major bakery on the Regent's Canal in Camden Town, London.
 The Camden Town bakery closed and the A.B.C. name disappeared when the company ceased operation in 1982; the building was demolished and replaced by Sainsbury's, Camden supermarket and Grand Union Walk Housing.
 Nowadays, the only traces of the Aerated Bread Company are faded signs above stores.

 A.B.C.
 Tea Rooms in literature

+The Three Imposters (Arthur Machen)

+In 'The Encounter Of The Pavement', a man frantically accosts Mr Dyson as he crosses Oxford Street and asks if the person who came out of the Aerated Bread Company shop and jumped in to a hansom was 'a youngish-looking man with dark whiskers and spectacles'.